IanMadd/academic/content/portfolio/Data_Tables.md

 ## 12:  C -0.4986 12 32  E  3 112 132
 ```

-As an example, this will renumber the V8 column:
+This will renumber the V8 column:

 ```
 > for (i in 1:12) set(DT,i,"V8",i)